 How Lenders Assess a Recently Settled CCJ Mortgage Application

-Lenders consider several key areas beyond the CCJ itself.
+Mortgage lenders consider several factors beyond the CCJ itself.

 2. Bank Statement Conduct